berkaybarisalgun/Advanced-URL-shortener/README.md

    It will response you with qrCode!

-2. Retrieve a generated short URL using:
+2. Retrieve a generated URL using:
 ```http
 GET /get/{ref}
 ```